 If a quote excludes any of these, you're buying break-fix with a monthly invoice, not managed services.

-Based on current market rates from credible providers in the BC Interior and Lower Mainland:
+Based on current market rates from credible providers in Western Canada, including the BC Interior and Lower Mainland:

 | Tier | Monthly per-user | Typically includes |